fteychene/docker-workshop/03_Link/README.md

 # Basics

 ## Overview
-This section is dedicated to the link anc communication between containers.
+This section is dedicated to the link and communication between containers.

 ## Steps

 ### Link containers

 To see how containers can work with others, we will launch a **MySQL** database in a container and connect to it from another container.
 ```
 $ docker run -d -e MYSQL_ROOT_PASSWORD=root --name database mysql
 ```
-Note that I haven't register the *3306* port of my container on my host.
+Note that I haven't registered the *3306* port of my container on my host.
-Since we will dicuss between containers, there is not need to expose the mysql database on my host.
+Since we will discuss between containers, there is not need to expose the mysql database on my host.

 Now, start another container of the `mysql` image linked to the running `database` container but with an interactive shell to connect to the running database.
 ```